NeuralEnsemble/ephyviewer/doc/overview.rst

     ephyviewer

-See Neo's rawiolist_ for available formats.
+See the documentation for :mod:`neo.rawio` for available formats.

 You can skip the file menu by specifying a filename from the console (and optionally the format, though this can usually be detected automatically)::